-These lagoons are surrounded by tall limestone cliffs covered in greenery, looking like nature’s cathedral.
+These lagoons are surrounded by tall limestone cliffs covered in greenery, giving the appearance of a natural cathedral.
 The lagoons are among the best sights you will see while island hopping anywhere in the world.
-Shimizu Island and Seven Comandos Beach are two amazing tropical islands with white sand beaches, and coral reefs close to shore, where you can spot fish and turtles.
+Shimizu Island and Seven Commandos Beach are two amazing tropical islands with white sand beaches, as well as coral reefs close to shore where you can spot fish and turtles.

-Tour C is the most recommended attraction by the locals.
+Island hopping tour C is the one most recommended by the locals.
 It visits some of the most scenic spots in El Nido.
-First stop is Helicopter Island, named for its shape.
-Then you’ll sail further west to explore Matinloc Island.
-There are two exceptional beaches on the island – Hidden Beach that is hidden in a tunnel between Matinloc and an islet facing its eastern coast, and Secret Beach.
-The later inspired Alex Garland’s beach in his Novel “The Beach”.
-It is basically a sinkhole with a pocket of white sand, and the entrance is a small hole in one of its corners.
-Last stop is usually Star Beach, a nickname it got for the abundance of starfish in its shallow waters.
+The first is Helicopter Island, named for its shape.
+Afterwards, you’ll sail further west to explore Matinloc Island.
+There are two exceptional beaches on this island.
+Hidden Beach, which is hidden in a tunnel between Matinloc and an islet facing its eastern coast, and Secret Beach.
+The latter inspired Alex Garland’s beach in his novel The Beach.
+It is basically a sinkhole with a pocket of white sand, the entrance being a small hole at one of its corners.
+The last stop is usually Star Beach — a nickname obtained because of the abundance of starfish in its shallow waters.

 Scuba diving in El Nido

 There are as many as 30 dive sites around El Nido.
 Most of these are just off the islands of Bacuit Bay—Cadlao area, Entalula Island, Miniloc, Paglugaban, and Matinloc.
 Among the main attractions are a wall that drops down to 40 meters, lively coral gardens, slopes, and lots of marine life.